Fatal cliff fall: Father finds body of daughter, April Morel, after she slips while jogging

 Together again in New Zealand the couple were in Golden Bay set to go camping in the Abel Tasman national park when news broke of the impending lockdown.

-Blank said they both felt grateful they could stay with Morel's father and stepmother Caroline Martin in their home in Diamond Harbour on Banks Peninsula.
+Blank said they both felt grateful they could stay with Morel's father and stepmother Caroline Martin in their home in Diamond Harbour.

 "We were doing really well.
 We were cooking, baking, working out and watching inspiring documentaries."